Abu al-Fath Manuchihr Khan: His works

 Manuchihr Khan was a leading art patron, with a strong curiosity and interest in astronomy.
-He commissioned one of the finest illustrated manuscripts of the period, a Persian translation of 'Abd al-Rahmān ibn 'Umar al-Ṣūfī’s Ṣuwar al-Kawākib al-Thābitah ("the description of the fixed stars"), copied between 1630-1633 and conserved in the New York Public Library collection (Spencer, Pers.
+He commissioned one of the finest illustrated manuscripts of the period, a Persian translation of 'Abd al-Rahmān ibn 'Umar al-Ṣūfī’s Ṣuwar al-Kawākib al-Thābitah ("the description of the fixed stars"), copied between 1630 and 1633 and conserved in the New York Public Library collection (Spencer, Pers.
 Ms. 6), see: Schmitz, 1992, p.
 122.